-Do you have family and friends who can provide you with support when you need it?
-Taking care of a child with special needs can be frustrating, disheartening, and challenging at times.
+Do you have family and friends who can support you when you need it?
+Taking care of a kid with special needs can be frustrating, disheartening, and challenging at times.
 While you may experience love and joy as soon as you bring your adopted child home, this isn’t always the case.
-Adjusting to life with a child with special needs can be overwhelming.
+Adjusting to life with a kid with special needs can be overwhelming.
 If you adopt a child who has been mistreated or an older child who has had multiple caregivers, it could take months or years to build a bond and for the child to trust you.

 If your family and friends are supportive, reach out to them when you’re feeling overwhelmed.
 If you don’t have a good support network, other adoptive parents are a fantastic support system.

-There are many support groups online for adoptive parents to connect with one another.
+There are many support groups online for adoptive parents to connect.
 You may also have in-person support groups for adoptive parents in your area.
 Ask your adoption agency for more information.

 Can I Afford It?

 This is a question prospective adoptive parents need to ask themselves.
 Federal subsidies may help offset the costs of the adoption itself in some cases.
 The government may also provide a monthly payment to help you cover the child’s needs.
-However, the financial support won’t cover all the costs of raising a child, so it’s important for you to evaluate whether you can provide for a child with special needs financially.
+However, the financial support won’t cover all the costs of raising a child, so you need to evaluate whether you can provide for a kid with special needs financially.

 How Will I Take Care of Myself?